-Cash compensation today for those who purchased medium and heavy trucks between 1997-2011.
+Cash compensation today for those who purchased or financial-leased medium and heavy trucks between 1997-2011.

 All litigation expenses paid by TransAtlantis

 On July 19, 2016, the European Commission held that from 1997-2011, Daimler, MAN Group, Iveco, Volvo/Renault, and DAF/Paccar (collectively with ScaniaScania did not agree to a settlement and is therefore not covered by the European Commission’s initial decision of July 19, 2016.
 By decision of September 27, 2017, Scania was found to be a party to the collusion and was fined €880 million separately.
 Scania has challenged the decision before the European Court of Justice., the “Truck Manufacturers”) engaged in collusive anti-competitive activity in connection with the sale of medium and heavy duty trucks.

 - TransAtlantis is offering significant, upfront, nonrefundable cash for eligible trucks and percent of net recovery from the pursuit of the Truck Cartel case.

 - All legal and operating expenses are paid for by TransAtlantis and there is no cost to sell the damages claims to TransAtlantis.